TimeChainage

 Activities can be grouped and sorted with a Work Breakdown Structure and Activity Codes.
 This provides a logical and convenient way to plan and display your project.
 This concept provides a lot of flexibility so you can plan the way you want to and along with filters and user defined layouts, you can present the information in many different ways.
 For example, whole projects or sectional plans can be shown, or work carried out by specific resources.

 TimeChainage is great for creating “What if” scenarios and the output is superb for team discussion.
-People around a table can review and discuss the merits of options when they are presented in time chainage format far more easily than if they are in the form of gantt charts.
+People around a table can review and discuss the merits of options when they are presented in time chainage format far more easily than if they are in the form of Gantt charts.

 TimeChainage can be used for planning entire projects or just those elements of work that have a linear or repetitive nature.